jwallom/forward_media/sunday.md

 - [ ] Open Chrome
   - [ ] Launch Restream.io website
   - [ ] Update title and discription in restream.io <sup>1</sup>
-  - [ ] Start streaming to worship community via the slider labled `Forward Church Worship Community`
-  - [ ] Update announcments video.
-Can be done by double clicking on media item in Announcment scene and updating file

 During practice is a good time to make some notes on parts of worship that might be good for getting tight shots with camera 2.
 Using the slide numbers on pro-presenter and writing shot ideas down can make it easier during worship live.

 - [ ] End Worship Community Stream when practice ends